cloudeight/style-guidelines/css/README.md

 Reference subjects should:

-- Have an empty line above
+- Have an empty line above the first reference subject
     - Unless it is the first line of a block
-- Be on a new line
+- Have each reference on a new line
 - Have the first letter of the reference text inline with one another

 **Good:**